spiiralol/handtrack-ar/README.md

 Then open a Command Prompt into that directory and run
 > ```python3 {file name here}.py``` replacing {file name here} with the name of your app.
+>
 > To remove the printing of the hand coords, comment out `print(lmList[4])` that line of code in your app file.

+## Modules

+### Volume

+To use the volume module, make sure you have the HandTrackModule in the same directory and download/copy & paste [this file](https://github.com/spiiralo/handtrack-ar/modules/volume.py) and put it in the same dir (directory) as the module.

+Make sure to install `pycaw` with `pip install pycaw` otherwise it won't work!

 ## Acknowledgements